 The Surface Headphones 2 might also be a good choice if you use Windows a lot.
 They require a Microsoft 365 subscription, but there’s a unique voice dictation feature that uses the onboard microphones to turn your speech into text in Word or Outlook, and makes these headphones a very useful tool for anyone working from home.

 Read our full Microsoft Surface Headphones 2 review.

 How to choose the best over-ear headphones for you

-Sound quality is clearly important.
-You can read more about how we test this below, but you should consider whether you’d prefer a balanced sound signature or once that favors a particular part of the frequency spectrum.
-Electronic fans might prefer heavy bass, for example.
-That said, a lot of over-ear headphones have mobile apps that let you tweak the EQ to your liking.
+Sound quality: This is clearly important.
+You can read more about how we test this below, but you should consider whether you’d prefer a balanced sound or once that favors a particular part of the frequency spectrum — electronic fans might prefer heavy bass, for example.
+That said, several over-ear headphones have mobile apps that let you tweak the EQ to your liking.

 How we test the best over-ear headphones